jamesfmackenzie/jamesfmackenzie.github.io/_howto/how-to-setup-mister-fpga-part-2-network-access-and-copying-files.md

 ---
 layout: post
-title: "MiSTer FPGA Part 3 – Network Access and Copying Files"
+title: "MiSTer FPGA – Network Access and Copying Files"
 date: '2021-01-31 13:54:00:00'
 summary: How to copy files to your MiSTer over the network ...
 tags: [Emulation, MiSTer FPGA]